epics-docs/epics-docs/specs/AccessSecurity.rst

 It is also possible to reissue asSetFilename and/or asSetSubstitutions before asInit.
-If any error occurs during asInit the old access security conﬁguration is maintained.
+If any error occurs during asInit the old access security configuration is maintained.
 It is NOT permissible to call asInit before iocInit is called.

 Restarting access security after ioc initialization is an expensive operation and should not be used as a regular procedure.

-Database Conﬁguration
+Database Configuration
 ---------------------

 Access Security Group
 '''''''''''''''''''''

-Each database record has a ﬁeld ASG which holds a character string.
-Any database conﬁguration tool can be used to give a value to this ﬁeld.
-If the ASG of a record is not deﬁned or is not equal to a ASG in the conﬁguration ﬁle then the record is placed in DEFAULT.
+Each database record has a field ASG which holds a character string.
+Any database configuration tool can be used to give a value to this field.
+If the ASG of a record is not defined or is not equal to a ASG in the configuration file then the record is placed in DEFAULT.

 Subroutine Record Support
 '''''''''''''''''''''''''